 12. Toro Burger Bar – El Paso

-The El Paso burger and beer joint known as Toro Burger Bar has become something of a sensation in West Texas after having been featured in Texas Monthly for their delectable Toro Burger which is topped with avocado, pepper jack cheese and an original spicy mayo called “Toro Sauce”.
-The delicacies don’t stop there however, the menu is full of mouthwatering surprises!
+The El Paso burger and beer joint known as Toro Burger Bar has become something of a sensation in West Texas after having been featured in Texas Monthly for their delectable Toro Burger which is topped with avocado, pepper jack cheese and an original spicy mayo called “Toro Sauce.”
+The menu is full of mouthwatering surprises!

 11. Counter Cafe – Austin